demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Woecust-Immersive_Visor/README.md

 - Death Cam : View stays in first person a bit more after death instead of going straight to spectate.

 ## Changelog

+**0.2.1**
+- Fixed post-process effect not showing.

+**v0.2.0**
+- Version number naming reverted
+- Fixed visor not checking if it was the local player was getting attacked.
+- Fixed visor not repairing for non-host when quota was fulfilled.
+- Adjusted glass shader to be less noisy.
+- Circular crack pattern removed temporarily.

 **v0.1.601**
 - Changed version number naming format.